kumudlakara/daiCy/README.md

   #### Recently added
   - `void dcswaparr(dcarr*, int, int)` : swap two elements of dcarray given their indices.

- *note: the "todc" property has not been added for all datatypes as of now: dcarray, dcfarray and dcmatrix*
+ *note: the "todc" property has not been added for all datatypes as of now it is available only for: dcarray, dcfarray and dcmatrix*

  ## 2. DaiCy FloatArray (dcfarr)